KostasKatsenis/CourseProject/README.md

 Finally,in step 5 we create a new data set which contains the mean of each variable for each person and each activity.
 For making the final data set more tidy, we transform the Activity column to a factor from a character vector and then sorting by person and by activity our Final data set.

+In the end , the script creates a text file wlich contains the data of FinalData data frame.